NicolaFerracin/javascript30/README.md

 ### Bonus
 Show digital clock with current time and allow the user to choose from different timezones (default, Jakarta, Rome, Melbourne, New York).

+---

+# Day 3 - CSS Variables
+Explore CSS variables and how to change them through JS.